She was only three years old.

 Long halls border the green inner cloister.
 The southern walkway hosts a stone carved okiyome, where visitor purify themselves with the water that flows from the mouth of a snake.

 Further down the same hall, the ceiling opens to a large, iron bell.
-This ritual bell once belonged to the Takezawa Palace, the royal retirement home that once stood on the grounds of Kenroku-en and whose parts now make up half of Seisonkaku Villa.
+This ritual bell once belonged to the Takezawa Palace, the royal retirement home that once stood on the grounds of Kenroku-en and whose parts now make up a portion of Seisonkaku Villa.
 The story goes that Kaga’s 12th daimyo, Narinaga Maeda, had originally brought the bell to his home.
 The bell came to him in a dream and spoke, saying, “I wish to be at Tentokuin.”
 Narinaga immediately ordered the bell be moved to its new home.

 No photography is allowed inside.